-Associate Professor, Co-Director of the Well-Being in Adolescents and Emerging Adults Laboratory (WAE), Director of Graduate Studies
+Associate Professor, Director of Graduate Studies, and Co-Director of the Well-Being in Adolescents and Emerging Adults Laboratory (WAE)

 Olmstead’s research program focuses broadly on the sexual health and wellbeing of young adults.
 Specifically, it addresses young adult men’s sexual and reproductive health.
 The majority of his work draws upon two theoretical orientations: life course development and symbolic interaction.
 His attention has recently turned to understanding how early sexual health education may promote safer sex practices among individuals making the transition to college.
 He employs a variety of methods and analyses, and prefers a mixed-methods approach to studying young adults sexual and reproductive health and risk behaviors.